xela-engineer/xela-engineer/README.md

 ---
 ## 🔭 Goals of 2022

-- Learn how to improve safety and minimize vulnerabilities through DevOps.
+- Learn how to improve safety :ambulance: and minimize vulnerabilities through DevOps.
-- Learn how to enhance efficiency and speed of DevOps release cycles.
+- Learn how to enhance efficiency and speed :rocket: of DevOps release cycles :hourglass:.
-- Learn how to lessen human error risk and increase visibility.
+- Learn how to lessen human error risk :zombie: and increase visibility :telescope:.
 ---
 ## My Skills